Todd Williams (runner)

+a 4th degree black belt under Luiz Palhares and owns Monroe Jiu Jitsu in Monroe, Michigan since 2017.

+He had amazing coaches from 8th grade thru his professional career with Coach Rick Kleinsmith, Coach Randy Monday, Coach Bobby Wood, Coach David Bork, Coach Doug Brown and Coach George Watts helping Todd helping and guiding Todd immensely throughout his career.

-His personal bests were 13:19.50 in the 5000 m and 27:31.34 in the 10,000 m.
+His personal bests were 4:00 in the mile, 8:14 2 mile, 13:19.50 in the 5000 m and 27:31.34 in the 10,000 m.
 He ran his marathon best of 2:11:17 in the 1997 Chicago Marathon.
 He is a five-time winner of the Gate River Run and set the current American record over 15 km at the event, running a time of 42:22 minutes for the distance.
 This is also the record for the whole of the North American, Central American and Caribbean region (NACAC).

 Williams also holds the 3rd-fastest half marathon time ever by an American of 60:11 which he ran in Tokyo in 1993.

+He's married to Lindsey Williams and has two daughters Brooke and Bailee.